Chandraprabha

-Chandraprabha (Lord of Moon) or Chandranatha is the eighth Tirthankara of Tīrthaṅkara of Jainism in the present age (Avasarpini).
+Chandraprabha (Lord of Moon) or Chandranatha is the eighth Tīrthaṅkara of Jainism in the present age (Avasarpini).
 According to traditional accounts, he was born to King Mahasena and Queen Lakshmana Devi at Chandrapuri to the Ikshvaku dynasty.
 According to Jain texts, his birth-date was the twelfth day of the Posh Krishna month of the Indian calendar.
 He is said to have become a siddha, a liberated soul which has destroyed all of its karma.

 Jain biography

 Chandraprabha was the eighth Jain Tīrthankara of the present age (avasarpini).
 He was born to King Mahasena and Queen Lakshmana Devi at Chandrapuri, Varanasi on 12th day month Pausa in the Ikshvaku clan.
 Nine months before the birth of Chandraprabha, Queen Lakshmana Devi dreamt the sixteen most auspicious dreams.
 Mahasena named Tirthankar Chandraprabha because of his complexion was white as moon.
 According to Uttarapurana, Indra named him Chandraprabha because at his birth the earth and night-lotus were blossomed.

 Chandraprabha's height is mentioned as 150 dhanusha.
 He is said to have lived for 1,000,000 purva.
 He spent 2$\tfrac{1}{2}$ lakh pūrva as youth (kumāra kāla) and ruled His kingdom for 6$\tfrac{1}{2}$ lakh pūrva and 24 pūrvāṇga (rājya kāla).
 During his rule, Chandraprabhu was apathetic towards the ordinary delights and princely grandeur.
 He decided to renounced his worldly life, soon after his ascension to throne and after 3 months he obtained Kevala Jnana (omniscience) while mediating under Naga tree.

 After a many years of spreading his knowledge, he is said to have attained nirvana at Sammed Shikharji on the seventh day of the bright half of the month of faalgun.
 (Note: Some texts refer to the place as Mount Sammeta.
 This place is revered in Jainism because 20 out of 24 Jinas died here.)

 Chandraprabha is said to have been born 900 crore sagara after his predecessor, Suparsvanatha.
 His successor, Pushpadanta, is said to have been born 90 crore sagara after him.

 The yaksha and yakshi of Shantinatha are Śyāma and Jvālāmālinī according to Digambara tradition and Vijaya and Bhṛkuṭi according to Śvētāmbara tradition.

 According to Digambara Vaidarbha Svami and Varuṉā were the chief Ganadhara and Aryika of the Chandraprabha disciples and Dinna and Vāruṇī according to Śvētāmbara.